-A good deal of folks have experienced their password leaked time ago as a consequence of a data breach and do not know about it.
-The very same men and women go on using the same password to get their other accounts that can later wind up being undermining.
-But, keeping your password-protected is still very much your duty, and you need to attempt using several passwords and change them from time to time.
+A good deal of folks have experienced their password leaked a time ago as a consequence of a data breach and do not know about it.
+The very same men and women go on using the same password to get their other accounts that can later wind up being undermined.
+But, keeping your password-protected is still very much your duty, and you need to attempt to use several passwords and change them from time to time.
 Google Chrome can even aid you in figuring out which of your passwords are compromised with the Password Leak Detection feature.

 - More Chrome Guide:

 - How to Disable Chrome auto PDF view instead Download the file